-Public Infrastructure Maintenance & Operations
+Public Infrastructure Maintenance and Operations

 Maintaining the storm system is a big job.
-Learn about what it takes to operate, maintain, and repair over 210 miles of streets, 185 miles of storm sewer pipes,
+Learn about what it takes to operate, maintain, and repair over 210 miles of streets, 185 miles should enter the storm sewer system, and what to do if you see a weird color in a stream.